manuel-rabade/rpi_torrentbox/README.md

 This is a Raspberry Pi Torrentbox and NAS server example.

-The Raspberry Pi is a model B 512 MB that runs ArchLinux ARM 2014.03 with a 2 TB external USB hard drive.
+The Raspberry Pi is a model B 512 MB that runs ArchLinux ARM 2014.03 with a 2 TB USB Hard Disk Drive.

 Setup
 -----